ryanspick/GIF-maker-python/README.md

     gifName="generatedGif"            //name of gif

-    grabEveryNFile=1                  //used to skip n files i.e. 4 would grab every 4 images
+    grabEveryNFile=1                  //used to skip n files i.e. 4 would grab every 4th image
     reversableGif=False               //will reverse the gif once completed - doubles size of gif

     drawCounter=False                 //will draw a counter in red for the number of gifs